markus-gerber/vnv-heap/README.md

 This repository contains the implementation and evaluation for the academic paper "vNV-Heap: An Ownership-based Virtually Non-Volatile Heap for Embedded Systems".

+## Artifact Evaluation

+See [evaluation/README.md](./evaluation/README.md) to reproduce the results from the academic paper.

 ## Usage

 ### Overview